drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/03.product-management/01.access-control/docs.md

 ![Commerce Product Permissions](../../images/product-permissions.jpg)

 In the above image, six permissions prefixed with *Default:* have been highlighted.
 Drupal Commerce provides bundle-level granularity for its Product permissions.
 In other words, each product type has its own set of create / delete / update / view permissions.
 So it's possible to have different product managers for different product types.

 All users with product management responsibilties will also need the `Access the product overview page` permission so that they can access the Products page at `/admin/commerce/products`.

+Additionally, since every product must be assigned to one or more stores, users will not be able to *create* products unless they have the `View stores` permission.
+Granting this permission will not give users access to the store admin pages.

 ---
 In the next section, we'll look at how you can customize the forms used for creating and editing product-related data.